christianparet/Survey-on-Open-Science-Practices-in-Functional-Neuroimaging.-Dataset-and-Materials/README.md

 	7. Open the R Script that you want to use to produce plots or analyze the data.

-## Figures and data analysis:
+## Figures and data analysis

-	Scripts for producing plots are named the following way:
+	Code for producing plots is named the following way:
 	- "OSQ_AB", where "AB" is the abbreviation of the respective question category
 	- Abbreviations of question categories:
 		--> GQ = General Questions